 Ready, Aim, Fire!

 To some, quail hunters might seem an unlikely ally for conservationists.
-Nationwide, bobwhite numbers have fallen 82 percent in four decades, putting the bird at the top of Audubon’s list of.
+Nationwide, bobwhite numbers have fallen 82 percent in four decades, putting the bird at the top of Audubon's list of Common Birds in Decline.
 Yet the habitat maintained by the quail plantations closely resembles much of the native South, where sweeping pinewoods underlain with grasslands once covered 150,000 square miles from Virginia to Texas.